wktools Version 4 Documentation |

 7.1.2.2.
 Template for 6200 DSLAMs

-show hardware slot x ! where x is the Slotnumber (Information for all Slots should be collected)
+show ver show harware chassis show hardware show hardware slot x ! where x is the Slotnumber (Information for all Slots should be collected) exit

 7.1.2.3.
 Cisco IP Phones

 The information for IP Phones is collected via http or https.
-Only the main page is needed (ip-address/).
+Only the main page is needed (ip-address/).7.2.
+Interface Information Parser

 With this Parser you can collect interface status information like sent/received Packets or Bytes or Interface errors.
 At this time only IOS devices (routers and switches) are supported.